List of Fablehaven characters: Major characters

 Kendra and Seth were introduced to the Sphinx in the second book.
 He was well received in the magical community as the most trusted and wise ally.
 He is described as a black man with short beaded dreadlocks.
 The Sphinx is the one who tells Kendra she is fairykind, and offers to help her develop her new abilities.
-He's been a leader for the cause for several hundred years, until suspicions arise when Vanessa reveals that he is a traitor.
+He has been a leader for the cause for several hundred years, until suspicions arise when Vanessa reveals that he is a traitor.
 It is discovered that his ultimate quest is to obtain all the keys to the demon prison - Zzyzx, becoming the greatest enemy of the Knights of the Dawn.
 The Fairy Queen tells Kendra that he is a man and not another being in disguise, and attributes his age to magical tampering.